 The scramble at the end also becomes packed with ice as the snow constantly freezes and thaws on the rock.

 The trail is used all year-round since there is little avalanche danger in the winter.
+Whatever time of year you choose to complete this trail, be prepared for the conditions in which you’re hiking.

 Passes/Permits